justinapnguyen/Bank_Loan_Analysis_Project/README.md

 # Bank Loan Analysis Project

 ## Project Overview
 This project involves analyzing bank loan data using SQL and Tableau to derive insights and visualize key metrics.
-The main objectives are to identify trends, track sales performance, and provide a comprehensive overview of business operations
+The main objective is to analyze borrower characteristics, evaluate risk factors, and gain valuable insights into the loan approval process, enabling more informed decision-making for strategic banking initiatives.

 ## Tools and Technologies
 **SQL**: For querying the database to extract and manipulate data.<br>